yaahc/rustconf/rust-for-non-systems-programmers.md

 1. We're using `include_str!` here which actually reads a file as UTF-8 at *compile time* --- we'll work on opening files in a bit, but this works well enough, end this is very much a "the perfect is the enemy of the good" talk.
-2. Next, we use `serde_json` to parse that string into a JSON value.
+2. Next, we use <crate serde_json> to parse that string into a JSON value.
 3. Then, we get the `api_key` key out of the object as a string.
 Each time we assert something about the type of a value in this object, we need to unwrap it, because we might *not* have a value of the type we want, so we